thindil/steamsky/bin/doc/MODDING.md

   directory.
-- To remove existing ship module from game, you can delete it from *shipmodules.dat* or in modification file add tag `module` with attribute `index` which value will be index of ship module to remove and attriburte `action` with value `remove`.
+- To remove existing ship module from game, you can delete it from *shipmodules.dat* or in modification file add tag `module` with attribute `index` which value will be index of ship module to remove and attribute `action` with value `remove`.

 ### Ship module data structure